testdrivenio/docker-for-beginners/docker_for_beginners_article.md

 [docker image rm](https://docs.docker.com/engine/reference/commandline/image_rm/) removes and untags the selected image(s).
 It requires one argument: The reference to the image(s) you want to remove.
 You can reference it by name or short/long ID.

-If you think back to the explanation of the image ID vs name... there can be multiple images with a different name but the same ID.
+If you think back to the explanation of image tagging... there can be multiple images with a different name but the same ID.
 If you try to remove the image by image ID and multiple images with that ID exist, you'll get an `image is referenced in multiple repositories` error.
 In that case, you'll have to remove it by referencing it by name.
 If you wish to remove all images with the same ID, you can use the `-f` flag.

 Example of unsuccessful and successful image removal: